-Name of Beneficial Owner Executive Officers & Directors Common Stock Shares subject to Options (1) Number of Shares Beneficially Owned Percentage Ownership Jeffrey Wolf (Chairman of the Board of Directors, Chief Executive Officer and President) 1,094,045 3,032,133 4,126,178 10.5 % William L. Ostrander (Chief Financial Officer and Secretary) 6,597 442,120 448,717 1.2 % John K. A. Prendergast, Ph.D.
-(Director) 238,272 339,605 577,877 1.6 % John Monahan, Ph.D.
-(Director) 73 245,578 245,651 Edward B. Smith, III (Director) 143 245,578 245,721 All Current Executive Officers and Directors, as a group (5 persons) 1,339,130 4,305,014 5,644,144 14.0 %
+Name of Beneficial Owner Common Stock Shares subject to Options and Warrants (1) Total Number of Shares Beneficially Owned Percentage Ownership Executive Officers & Directors Jeffrey Wolf (Chairman of the Board of Directors, Chief Executive Officer and President) (2) 17,970 30,644 48,614 % William L. Ostrander (Chief Financial Officer and Secretary) 32 2,836 2,868 % John K. A. Prendergast, Ph.D.
+(Director) 1,191 1,695 2,886 % Tan Sze Thuan (Director) - % John Monahan, Ph.D.
+(Director) 1,224 1,224 % Edward B. Smith, III (Director) 1,224 1,224 % All Current Executive Officers and Directors, as a group (6 persons) 19,193 37,623 56,816 % 5% or Greater Stockholders 3i, LP (3) 557,113 557,113 6.6 % less than 1%

-\ less than 1%
+(1) Represents shares subject to options that are currently vested and options that will vest and become exercisable within 60 days of April 30, 2025.

-(1) Represents shares subject to options that are currently vested and options that will vest and become exercisable within 60 days of April 26, 2024.
-Includes 11,025 shares of common stock held by Orion Holdings V, LLC and 10,231 shares of common stock held by Seed-One Holdings VI, LLC, entities for which Mr. Wolf serves as the managing member.
+(2) Includes warrants to purchase up to 12,500 shares of common stock acquired by Mr. Wolf in our May 2024 public offering, 55 shares of common stock held by Orion Holdings V, LLC and 51 shares of common stock held by Seed-One Holdings VI, LLC, entities for which Mr. Wolf serves as the managing member.
 Mr. Wolf is deemed to beneficially own the shares held by such entities as in his role as the managing member he has the control over the voting and disposition of any shares held by these entities.
-Does not include 26,468 shares of common stock beneficially owned by Mr. Wolf's children's trust of which Mr. Wolf is not the trustee.
+Does not include 132 shares of common stock beneficially owned by Mr. Wolf's children's trust of which Mr. Wolf is not the trustee.
 Mr. Wolf disclaims beneficial ownership of these shares except to the extent of any pecuniary interest (as defined in Rule 16a - 1(a)(2) promulgated under the Exchange Act) that he may have in such entities.
+Also does not include 103,908 shares of common stock to be issued to Mr. Wolf upon conversion of the Restated Elusys Convertible Note issued to Elusys Holdings, the conversion of which is subject to NYSE American approval.
 In addition, if our company is traded on a recognized national exchange while Mr. Wolf is employed by us and the market capitalization of our company is equal to or in excess of \$500 million for at least fifteen consecutive trading days, then Mr. Wolf will be entitled to receive an additional stock option equal to 2% of the then outstanding shares of our common stock, at an exercise price equal to the then current market price as determined in good faith by the board.
-The shares of common stock to be issued upon conversion of the convertible note issued to Elusys Holdings (the "Note"), the conversion of which is subject to stockholder approval.